There’s more to being happy in retirement than just having a healthy pension pot, as financial journalist Dean Evans discovers.

 Staying connected to friends and family is an essential part of mental wellbeing at any age.
 It’s now also easier than ever thanks to the internet and social media.
 However that doesn’t mean that you have to stay in regular contact with everyone that you’ve ever been friends with.

 As our lives change over the years, so do our relationships.
 Don’t invest all your efforts in trying to maintain friendships with people that you no longer have anything in common with.
 Instead focus your energies on nurturing connections with friends and family that you love being around.

-The Japanese have the greatest proportion of centenarians in the world, and many of those truly senior citizens live in the Okinawa islands at the south of the country.
-There’s been plenty of research into the reasons for their extraordinary longevity.
-A major factor is their diet, which has traditionally been dominated by fish, whole grains, vegetables and soy products such as tofu.
+The Japanese have the greatest proportion of centenarians in the world.
+Many of those truly senior citizens live in the Okinawa islands at the south of the country.
+A major factor contributing to their extraordinary longevity is their diet, which has traditionally been dominated by fish, whole grains, vegetables and soy products such as tofu.

-Try swapping the meat in your next stir-fry for tofu, or add oily fish such as mackerel or tuna to your salad, for a hit of flavour too.
+Try swapping the meat in your next stir-fry for tofu, or add oily fish such as mackerel or tuna to your salad.

 The earlier that you begin saving for your retirement, the easier it is to accrue the level of provision needed to live comfortably.
 Personal finance author Neala Okuromade suggests “Ask yourself at what age would you like to retire?
 What income would you like to live off?
 You can then work your way back to your current financial situation and assess how realistic your goals are.
 This will give you an idea of how much money you can set aside on a monthly basis to go into your pension savings.
 A discussion with a financial adviser may also be helpful as they can generate a realistic forecast for you”.